KilianSander/groovescale/README.md

 # Experience of Groove Questionnaire (EGQ)
-R package to include the Experience of Groove Questionnaire (Senn et al., 2020) as various psychTestR (Harrison, 2020) functions
+R package to include the Experience of Groove Questionnaire (Senn et al., 2020; Düvel et al., 2021) as various psychTestR (Harrison, 2020) functions

 ## Installation instructions (local use)